masterofless/tickey-lickey/README.md

     ESPASS=$(kct get secrets elasticsearch-master-credentials -ojsonpath='{.data.password}' | base64 -d)
     http -a elastic:$ESPASS --verify=no https://localhost:9200/ # brew install httpie

-You should see 3 elasticsearch pods, 2 services and 1 deployment:
+With `kct get all` you should see 3 elasticsearch pods, 2 services and 1 deployment.

-    kct get all

 ## Build the Ticket Redemption Go Application